PAIN MANAGEMENT

 Stand under your pain.
 Do you have friends?
 What do you

-in my case, it's understanding, that they try to understand me,
+but in my case, it's understanding, that they try to understand

-that I feel they understand me and I can talk to them without
+me, that I feel they understand me and I can talk to them

-being judged, laughed out, ridiculed, despised.
-No, they listen
+without being judged, laughed out, ridiculed, despised.
+No,

-with patience and compassion and try to understand even
+they listen with patience and compassion and try to

 What about being a friend to yourself FIRST?
 Try to